Bamorph/Meshtastic_Parrot/README.md

 TODO:
 - ~Send Parrot Node info each x Minutes to show that parrot is alive~
-- add location to node info
+- add location to node info (True or False in settings.json)
 - try to enable trace route
 - requirements.txt
 - ~split settings into a config file~